projectara/greybus-spec/source/device_class.rst

-The Greybus NFC Protocol Version Response contains a status byte, followed by two 1-byte values as defined in table :num:`table-nfs-protocol-version-response`.
+The Greybus NFC Protocol Version Response contains a status byte, followed by two 1-byte values as defined in table :num:`table-nfc-protocol-version-response`.
 If the value of the status byte is non-zero, any other bytes in the response shall be ignored.
 A Greybus NFC Module adhering to the Protocol specified herein shall report major version |gb-major|, minor version |gb-minor|.